 On a clear night, both avid and amateur stargazers can find a number of constellations, star clusters, galaxies and meteoroid showers.

-One of the darkest spots along the lakeshore is at Kemil Beach at the Indiana Dunes National Lakeshore in Beverly Shores.
+One of the darkest spots along the lakeshore is at Kemil Beach at the Indiana Dunes National Park in Beverly Shores.
 The National Park Service hosts Stargazing events throughout the year at this location.
 Members from local and surrounding Astronomical Societies share their telescopes with visitors; or you can bring your own binoculars.

 Observe the night sky with the Calumet Astronomical Society at the Calumet Astronomy Center located at Buckley Homestead in Lowell.
 The Center includes the Northwest Indiana Robotic Telescope and the Thomas Conway Observatory.
 Astronomers host events throughout the year where visitors can learn more about our planets, moons, stars and galaxies (weather permitting).